Tariq M. Mir: Military career

+Diplomatic career

 Tariq Mir served as head of the Pakistani mission during the historic Iranian revolution.
 Through his efforts Pakistan became the first country to recognize the new regime on February 11, 1979, reciprocating the Iranian gesture of being the first country to recognize the newly established state of Pakistan in 1947.

 During the first Gulf War while Ambassador in Iraq he helped in the successful and safe evacuation of thousands of Pakistanis displaced from Kuwait.
 While Ambassador in Sri Lanka he was able to greatly strengthen bilateral as well as trade ties.
 During his tenure a series of high level exchange of visits took place.
 Both the President and Prime Minister of Sri Lanka visited Pakistan while the President of Pakistan paid a state visit to Sri Lanka.
 As the head of delegation at the Colombo Plan countries meeting in Australia he was able to successfully advocate the need for greater north south technical collaboration.

+Later life

+Until recently he has been associated with the Pakistan Foreign Service Academy where he has taught courses to Pakistani and international diplomats.

+Awards and legacy

 For meritorious services rendered to his country, he has been awarded the Tamgha-e-Pakistan and the Sitara-e-Imtiaz.
-The Government of Iran conferred upon him the award of Nishan-e-Humayun.
+The Government of Pahlavi Iran conferred upon him the award of Order of Homayoun.

-Until recently he has been associated with the Pakistan Foreign Service Academy where he has taught courses to Pakistani and international diplomats.